Revealed: Green MP's secret transport letter released in full

 "For the cost of the increasingly expensive and destructive proposals at the Basin and Mt Vic, we could build an additional high quality rapid transit line to Karori, or massively improve regional rail services."

-National MP Chris Bishop said Labour and the Greens would never deliver a second Mt Victoria Tunnel, although it is among the projects currently being proposed.
+National MP Chris Bishop said Labour and the Greens would never deliver a second Mt Victoria Tunnel, although it was among the projects currently being proposed.

 "Just as we all thought, Julie Anne Genter's secret letter to Phil Twyford makes it clear that she and the Greens in collaboration with Labour killed the second Mt Vic Tunnel.